Rahmadax/ts-pantry-server/README.md

 ### Datadog Credentials

-_**TODO: Control datadog reporting using a build profile.**_

-This project logs metrics to datadog by default.
+When running locally, exporting of metrics to datadog is disabled by default.

-Please add an api and application key to your local application properties:
+Export can be enabled by adding an api and application key to your local application properties:

 `<project>/dispute-workflow/src/main/resources/application-local.yaml`